The different types of intermittent fasting

 With 16:8 intermittent fasting, you’re fasting for 16 hours and eating within an 8-hour window.
 Anyone who has bumped into someone from high school while running an errand knows even a little extra time can feel like a lifetime.
 But when you factor in sleeping, you really just need to make peace with eating a late breakfast or early dinner.
 Sure, you can skip a meal … but you don’t have to.

-The 16:8 approach is the most common intermittent fasting method studied in existing research, and there’s a lot of evidence that backs it.
-If you’re looking for a routine that might support weight loss, fat loss, and heart health, you might lock in here.[2,3,4]
+The 16:8 approach is the most common intermittent fasting schedule studied in existing research, and there’s a lot of evidence that backs it.
+If you’re looking for a schedule that might support weight loss, fat loss, and heart health, you might lock in here.[2,3,4]

 With all those fasting hours and a mere six to meet your nutritional needs for the day, this fasting routine is not for beginners.
 We recommend only attempting it if you’re already used to fasting and have both a good idea of how to manage it around your schedule and a strategy for safe, effective meal planning.